 THE WHITE WOMEN PROJECT is an anti-racist, community-based sculpture collaboration.
 It uses three-dimensional forms, symbolic materiality and group discussion to help white women explore and better understand how we are involved in systems of oppression.
 As a group, we use everyday materials that visually represent systems of racial and gender oppression to collaboratively build sculptures.
 For example, we consider how items like tampons, cotton balls, and q-tips represent harmful narratives about both race and gender.

 • Participation Requirements: The only requirement to participate is that, based on your personal experience, other people most often identify you as white and female.
 You can join for one or several dates.
-Please see below for more information on why this project is currently limited to white females.
+Each event will be different.
+Please see below for more information on why this project is currently limited to white females and how non-white women can participate.

 Using simple labor, such as cutting, we distort these materials and begin to transform them into small pouches that will be collectively used to build sculpture.
 While working with these materials, we have group conversations about these issues and consider, “What is white culture?
 How does it show up in our institutions?
 How are racial and gender oppression connected?
 How has being white affected our lives?”
 The pouches will collectively create a large sculpture that reflect our group efforts and discussions.